DenisZhukovski/OutOfPrint/DataMigrationPreparation.md

 3. Orders have only 4 columns to import.
 All other detected columns should be just unselected during the mapping.
 4. Once the file was uploaded Tap "Manage Fields" and set OrderReference as a primary field and remove Title field

-## Editor X migration data parsing
+## Editor X migration data processing
-To finish the migration follow the steps described in [Data Migration Parsing](DataMigrationParsing.md) section.
+To finish the migration follow the steps described in [Data Migration Processing](DataMigrationParsing.md) section.